 Limit the time you spend in the sun.

-Avoid the sun between 10 a.m. and 4 p.m., when its rays are strongest.
+Wear sunscreen at all times, especially between 10 a.m. and 4 p.m., when the burning rays are strongest.

 Wear a large-brimmed hat and sunglasses to protect your scalp and eyes.

 Wear a cool, long-sleeved shirt and long pants with a tight weave (or made of material especially designed for sun protection) whenever possible.

 Select a broad-spectrum sunscreen, which protects against both UVA and UVB rays.
 Apply sunscreen with an SPF of 30 or higher 15 to 30 minutes before sun exposure, with careful attention to sun-exposed areas such as the face, hands and arms.